 5. Home or renter’s insurance

-Most homeowners choose to insure their belongings with homeowner’s insurance, and many apartment buildings require renters to carry renter’s insurance.
-Don’t forget to include your insurance as a part of your monthly mortgage or rent payment in your budget.
+Most homeowners choose to insure their belongings with homeowners insurance, and many apartment buildings require renters to carry renter’s insurance.

 8. Prescription medication

 Another one of the medical-related monthly bills that many often forget is prescription medication.

 Prescription drugs cost the average American over $1,000 a year!
 While your health insurance will likely pay for much of that, remember to account for your out-of-pocket costs in your monthly budget.

 Most people don’t forget their car payments in their monthly costs, but that’s not all it costs for car expenses.
 Especially if you commute to work, you will likely pay tolls and or parking fees.

 Add up the total you spend on all extra fees for your car each month to get an accurate estimate.